javascript-tutorial/en.javascript.info/1-js/5-data-types/08-json/article.md

 The JSON may be as complex as necessary, objects and arrays can include other objects and arrays.
 But they must obey the format.

-Here are typical mistakes of novice developers who try to write custom JSON manually (for debugging purposes mainly):
+Here are typical mistakes in hand-written JSON (sometimes we have to write it for debugging purposes):

 ```js
 let json = `{